fosrl/docs/packages/docusaurus/docs/03-Pangolin/06-Identity Providers/02-auto-provision.md

 ## Selection Algorithm

-It helpful to think of the auto provisioning process as follows:
+It is helpful to think of the auto provisioning process as follows:

 1. User successfully logs in using an identity provider.
 2. Pangolin creates a user account for the user.